 Dip the end of the spa strip into your milk sample, swirl it around a little to make sure its completely covered then remove it.
 Do not shake any of the fluid off unless you are directed to by the directions on that particular brand.
 For Chemetrics, snap the end off the titret then immerse the titret tip in the sample.
 Draw a small amount of sample into the ampoule.
 Its contents will turn bright orange.
 Gently rock the ampoule back and forth.
 Repeat until a color change from orange to blue occurs.
 Then invert the ampoule and read the results in ppm directly from the scale on the ampoule

 Interpret the spa strips one minute after removing it from the sample.
 If the calcium level reads less that 100ppm you can wait two days before retesting unless she is showing other signs of foaling readiness.
 Above 100ppm, but less than 200 ppm, check daily, in the evening.
 Once you hit 200 ppm, you've got colostrum.
-90 percent will foal within 24 to 48 hours.
+90% of mares will foal within 24-48 hours.
 Over 500 ppm, do not leave her unattended.
 Chemetrics is similiar.
 Test once per day until calcium levels reach 125.
 After 124 test twice per day, preferably morning and evening.
-When the calcium level first reaches 200 ppm, about 50 percent of mares will foal within 24 hours.
-Birth usually is very near when the mare's calcium concentration reaches 300 to 500 ppm.
+When the calcium level first reaches 200 ppm, about 50% of mares will foal within 24 hours.
+Birth usually is very near when the mare's calcium concentration reaches 300-500 ppm.